Select therapeutic use:

 Indications for TRUVADA:

 HIV-1 infection, in combination with other antiretroviral agents.
-Pre-exposure prophylaxis (PrEP) to reduce risk of sexually acquired HIV-1 in high-risk adults in combination with safer sex practices.
+Pre-exposure prophylaxis (PrEP) to reduce risk of sexually acquired HIV-1 in high-risk uninfected adults and adolescents in combination with safer sex practices.

 HIV-1 infection: <17kg: not established.
 17–<22kg: 100mg/150mg once daily.
 22–<28kg: 133mg/200mg once daily.
 28–<35kg: 167mg/250mg once daily. ≥35kg: 200mg/300mg once daily.